plebbit/plebbit-tipping-v1/README.md

 The Plebbit tipping system includes the smart contract and the JavaScript/TypeScript API.

+## Current Implementation Status

+**Related Project**: [plebones](https://github.com/NiKrause/plebones) - A bare-bones GUI client for Plebbit that provides a minimal interface for interacting with Plebbit networks and integrates with the tipping system on Sepolia (Etherium Testnet).
+It contains the tipping react-hooks which are leveraging the js-api from this project.

+**Live Demo**: [plebtip.netlify.app](https://plebtip.netlify.app/) - A web-based tipping interface built with plebones and this smart contract and js-api

 ## Deployed Contracts

 | Network      | Contract Address                                                                 |